 Note: Some conversion might involve projections if the coordinate system imposes symmetries.
-For instance, converting 3d Cartesian coordinates to grid coordinates in a spherically symmetric grid will only return the
+For instance, converting 3d Cartesian coordinates to grid coordinates in a spherically symmetric grid will only return the radius from the origin.
+Conversely, converting these grid coordinates back to 3d Cartesian coordinates will only return coordinates along a particular ray originating at the origin.

-'''

-Parameters

-'''

-'''

-• coordinates (ndarray) - The coordinates to convert
+- coordinates (ndarray) The coordinates to convert

-'''

-'''

-• source (str) - The source coordinate system
+- source (str) The source coordinate system

-'''

-• target (str) - The target coordinate system
+- target (str) The target coordinate system